Get

 man playing with cat in bed_Anna Kraynova_shutterstock

 Your normally happy cat is staring intently outside at something, tail completely straight and ears back.
-You wonder what is bothering her, so you walk over to her and suddenly she lashes out at you!
+You wonder what is bothering them, so you walk over to your cat and they suddenly lash out at you!
 Even worse is when you’re both happily enjoying a petting session when, seemingly out of nowhere, she bites your hand.
 Ouch!

 Cat bites and scratches not only hurt but can become serious, as their claws and teeth carry bacteria that could make a cat-induced wound much worse than any normal injury.

-Some cats are born aggressive, but some cats with normal day-to-day behavior attack suddenly without much warning.
+Some cats have aggressive tendencies, but some cats with normal day-to-day behavior attack suddenly without much warning.
 If your own cat has randomly attacked you before, read on to find out why and how to solve the problem.

 The 6 Reasons Your Cat Might Attack You